Artificial intelligence is transforming our world — it is on all of us to make sure that it goes well

 One way to think about human-level artificial intelligence is to contrast it with the current state of AI technology.
 While today’s AI systems often have capabilities similar to a particular, limited part of the human mind, a human-level AI would be a machine that is capable of carrying out the same range of intellectual tasks that we humans are capable of.3 It is a machine that would be “able to learn to do anything that a human can do,” as Norvig and Russell put it in their textbook on AI.4

 Taken together, the range of abilities that characterize intelligence gives humans the ability to solve problems and achieve a wide variety of goals.
-A human-level AI would therefore be a system that could solve all those problems that we humans can solve, and do the tasks that humans do today.
+A human-level AI would therefore be a system that could solve all those problems that we humans can solve and do the tasks that humans do today.
 Such a machine, or collective of machines, would be able to do the work of a translator, an accountant, an illustrator, a teacher, a therapist, a truck driver, or the work of a trader on the world’s financial markets.
-Like us, it would also be able to do research and science, and to develop new technologies based on that.
+Like us, it would also be able to do research and science and to develop new technologies based on that.

 The concept of human-level AI has some clear advantages.
 Using the familiarity of our own intelligence as a reference provides us with some clear guidance on how to imagine the capabilities of this technology.

 Some of these differences are obvious.
 For example, AI systems will have the immense memory of computer systems, against which our own capacity to store information pales.
 Another obvious difference is the speed at which a machine can absorb and process information.
 But information storage and processing speed are not the only differences.
-The domains in which machines already outperform humans is steadily increasing: in chess, after matching the level of the best human players in the late 90s, AI systems reached superhuman levels more than a decade ago.
+The domains in which machines already outperform humans are steadily increasing: in chess, after matching the level of the best human players in the late 90s, AI systems reached superhuman levels more than a decade ago.
 In other games like Go or complex strategy games, this has happened more recently.5

 These differences mean that an AI that is at least as good as humans in every domain would overall be much more powerful than the human mind.
 Even the first “human-level AI” would therefore be quite superhuman in many ways.6

 Human intelligence is also a bad metaphor for machine intelligence in other ways.
-The way we think is often very different from machines, and as a consequence the output of thinking machines can be very alien to us.
+The way we think is often very different from machines, and as a consequence, the output of thinking machines can be very alien to us.

 Most perplexing and most concerning are the strange and unexpected ways in which machine intelligence can fail.
 The AI-generated image of the horse below provides an example: on the one hand, AIs can do what no human can do – produce an image of anything, in any style (here photorealistic), in mere seconds — but on the other hand it can fail in ways that no human would fail.7 No human would make the mistake of drawing a horse with five legs.8

-Imagining a powerful future AI as just another human would therefore likely be a mistake.
+Imagining a powerful future AI as just another human would, therefore, likely be a mistake.
 The differences might be so large that it will be a misnomer to call such systems “human-level.”

 AI-generated image of a horse9